 If you manage a community on Slack – whether for your team of VAs, your course’s students, or your blog’s subscribers – you should set up some zaps to keep conversation going.

 For example, this zap automatically welcomes to members to a team in a #general channel – perfect for prompting people to introduce themselves after they automatically add themselves to your team (oops, that’s a whole other post, too!).

 Asana seems to be the go-to project management app for solopreneurs, and I can understand why.
-I used to use Trello for most planning, but find myself craving a good ole’ list format more and more lately.
+I use Trello and Todoist for most planning, but find myself craving a good ole’ list format.

 Personally, I feel like productivity apps are the most important ones to automate with tools like Zapier.
 This way, the tools you do work in are connected to the tools you track work in.